GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 ```bash
 grep -v "^#" Mus_musculus.GRCm38.75_chr1.gtf | head -n 3 | sed -E -n 's/.*transcript_id "([^"]+)".*/\1/p'
 ```
+This example uses an important regular expression idiom: capturing text between delimiters (in this case, quotation marks).
+This is a useful pattern, so let’s break it
+down:

+1. First, match zero or more of any character ( .* ) before the string "transcript_id" .
+2. Then, match and capture (because there are parentheses around the pattern) one or more characters that are not a quote.
+This is accomplished with [^"]+ , the important idiom in this example.
+In regular extension jargon, the brackets make up a character class.
+Character classes specify what characters the expression is allowed to match.
+Here, we use a caret ( ^ ) inside the brackets to match anything except what’s inside these brackets (in this case, a quote).
+The end result is that we match and capture one or more nonquote characters (because there’s a trailing + ).
+This approach is nongreedy; often beginners make the mistake of taking a greedy approach and use .* .
+Consider:

 - - -

 !!! abstract "In preparation for next lesson, rename *example.bed.old* back to  *example.bed*"